seancrossettie/Minimal.ui/README.md

 https://minimal-app.netlify.app

 ## Tech Used
-The frontend of Minimal is a React App bootstrapped with ```create-react-app``` with the following dependencies:
+The frontend of Minimal is a React App bootstrapped with ```create-react-app``` using the following dependencies:
 - Chakra UI
 - React Responsive
 - React Router